mutumakeffa/react-api-challenge/README.md

 - This builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

+Deploy the code to Heroku using the Heroku cli.